tidy-finance/website/docs/50_parametric_portfolio_policies.md

 # Parametric portfolio policies

 In this chapter, we introduce different portfolio performance measures to evaluate and compare portfolio allocation strategies.
-For this purpose, we introduce a direct way to estimate optimal portfolio weights when stock characteristics are related to a stock's expected return, variance, and covariance with other stocks.
-We parameterize weights as a function of the characteristics such that we maximize the expected utility.
+For this purpose, we introduce a direct way to estimate optimal portfolio weights for large-scale cross-sectional applications.
+More precisely, the approach of @Brandt2009 proposes to parametrize the optimal portfolio weights as a function of stock characteristics directly, instead of estimating the stock's expected return, variance, and covariances with other stocks in a prior step.
+We chose weights as a function of the characteristics which maximize the expected utility of the investor.
 This approach is feasible for large portfolio dimensions (such as the entire CRSP universe) and has been proposed by @Brandt2009.
+The review paper @Brandt2010 provides an excellent treatment of related portfolio choice methods.

 ## Data preparation

 To get started, we load the required packages alongside the monthly CRSP file, which forms our investment universe.
-We load the data from our `SQLite`-database introduced in our chapter on *"Accessing & managing financial data"*
+We load the data from our `SQLite`-database introduced in our chapter on *"Accessing & managing financial data"*.

 ```r